cchitsiang/awesome-stars/README.md

 - [naiveHobo/InvoiceNet](https://github.com/naiveHobo/InvoiceNet) - Deep neural network to extract intelligent information from invoice documents.
 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
-- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - The easiest way to coordinate your dataflow
+- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - The easiest way to orchestrate and observe your data pipelines
 - [iperov/DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is the leading software for creating deepfakes.
 - [mherrmann/selenium-python-helium](https://github.com/mherrmann/selenium-python-helium) - Selenium-python but lighter: Helium is the best Python library for web automation.
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!